bengler/repcol/README.md

-# Nothing to read here yet

-Ok, perhaps just a little.
+# A viewer for art museum archives

+Repcol is a tiny app written in coffeescript.
+It only has a client side and is set up to transpile with brunch, so:

-- Install node with brew on OS X
+- On OS X – install node.js with brew
 - Install brunch with npm
-- 'npm install' in project root
+- In project root
+-- 'npm install'
-- Do 'brunch w -s'
+-- 'brunch w -s'